folder Filed in Domain tips, Naming tips

 “A rose by any other name would smell as sweet, even if the rose was named Weird Stinky Feet.”

 So what’s in a name?
-You could say to some extent names are what makes us human (bold statement, I know but bare with me).
+You could say, to some extent, names are what makes us human (bold statement, I know, but bear with me).
 Every word in every language is a name – the name we gave to something that we see or experience.
-As we developed languages got richer and richer and so now a Name now is what carries all the qualities, history, and expectations for its owner and it communicates those to the world.
-Today this is valid more than ever since in most cases people hear or read names before they get to see or experience the person, business, service, product behind them.
+As we developed, languages got richer and richer, and so now a Name is what carries all the qualities, history, and expectations for its owner, and it communicates those to the world.
+Today, this is more valid than ever since, in most cases, people hear or read names before they get to see or experience the person, business, service, product behind them.
 There are numerous studies on how the name you give to your child affects their life, you can even pay someone to come up with a good name.
 People whose name is easy to pronounce get higher positions at work.
 Kids with strange names get into more trouble due to the fact they are treated differently and find forming relationships harder than their peers.
-If your last name is closer to the top letters of the alphabet you are more likely to get better education according to another study.
+If your last name is closer to the top letters of the alphabet, you are more likely to get a better education, according to another study.
 Clearly, your name is not everything, but it does have a huge impact on your success.
 So why do people forget that so often when getting a domain name for their business?

 Now, for the exercise, we are going to assume you have already done a good job on naming your business (or at least better than some of those epic fail cases).
 If you are still in process of choosing one, this article is for you too (could even argue it is more so for you).
 Let’s look at some mistakes to avoid when picking a domain name for your business.